ImageMagick/Usage-Markdown/crop/index.md

 That last example in the above was of course, the special [Missed Image](#crop_missed).
 Note that I suppressed the normal warning message from IM using a "`-quiet`" setting.

-Just so you can see just what is going on, lets have a closer look at the paged crop of the lower right corner of the image.
+Just so you can see just what is going on, let's have a closer look at the paged crop of the lower right corner of the image.
 Here I have drawn a semi-transparent square over the area that was cropped.

 ~~~